junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-18-SPN-Sartorial.md

 **Meaning:**

-adj. of or relating to a tailor or tailored clothes (*from Merriam-Webster dictionary*; also according to MW, its origin: the word has been in style with English speakers since at least 1823)
+adj. of or relating to a tailor or tailored clothes (*from Merriam-Webster Dictionary*; also according to MW, its origin: the word has been in style with English speakers since at least 1823)

-relating to clothes and to the way they are made or worn (*from Collins dictionary*)
+relating to clothes and to the way they are made or worn (*from Collins Dictionary*)

 **Word association:**